plgagne/Game-Boy-Essentials/website/drafts/Game & Watch Gallery 2.md

+---
-# Game & Watch Gallery 2
+title: "Game & Watch Gallery 2"
+description: "Article Title"
+slug: "dmg-"
+release-date: "year of release"
+release-year: "year of earliest release"
+release-month: "month of earliest release"
+publication: "date of website publication"
+tags: [book#]
+developers: "Developers"
+---
+# {{ page.title }}
+{% include figure.html type="boxart" %}
+- European release in month year
+- North American release in
+- Japanese release in
+- Published by Publisher
+- Developed by {{ page.developers }}

+## {{ page.description }}

+{% include figure.html type="gb" class="float left" %}
-I adore *Game & Watch Gallery 2*.
+I adore this game.
 I've played it extensively during the summer of 1999 and 2000.
-My cousins owned the game and they would lend it to me during those long summers in our respective camping trailers.
+My cousins owned the game and they would lend it to me during those long summer days in our respective camping trailers.
 I played the hell out of the game, maxing out the star count on many of the games.